 SeatGeek built an entertainment ticket search engine with the knowledge that scoring those seats can be an intense affair.
 Recognizing that tech only goes so far, they also put together a personable, human CX team to ensure that their clients received the support that they needed.

 When the time came to add a QA program, they wanted the same humanity and care to be shown to their agents as well.
 This is how SeatGeek used MaestroQA to build a more human QA process:

 SeatGeek’s QA program started the same way most QA programs do – on a spreadsheet.

-That scorecard checked three simple operational parameters – Agent Thoroughness, Resolution, and Tone.
+That quality scorecard checked three simple operational parameters – Agent Thoroughness, Resolution, and Tone.

 From those humble beginnings, both the CX team and the QA workflow grew quickly.
 Soon, relying on a spreadsheet was no longer efficient at SeatGeek’s operational scale.
 At the same time, it became clear that the QA process could (and should) reinforce the unique, human interactions that SeatGeek’s agents had become known for.
 It looked like a revamp was on the cards.

 As part of their effort to scale up their CX operations, SeatGeek brought in a BPO.
 This team was based in the Philippines, and provided much needed cover for the in-house team and allowed SeatGeek to provide round-the-clock support to its customers.
 With more team members across more locations than ever, SeatGeek enlisted MaestroQA’s help in designing and implementing an easy-to-use rubric that would scale with their organization.